 Some sealants are particularly designed for sanded grout and some of them are designed for unsanded grout.
 Pick wisely by having the correct knowledge about your grot type.

-According to Chavoustie, some products’ chemistry formulated together are not matched well.
+According to Chavoustie, some products’ chemistry formulated together does not match well.
 They are generally considered durable in chilling/fussing conditions.

 Colorant Additives